Support in exams

 Cut off dates for exam support to be put in place

-For support to be put in place, you will need to provide evidence to Disability Services and have a meeting with a Disability Adviser by the following dates:
+If you do not already have exam support in place, for support to be put in place, you will need to provide evidence to Disability Services and have a meeting with a Disability Adviser by the following dates:

-For the May 2023 exam period – Friday 7 April 2023
+For the May 2024 exam period - Friday 5 April 2024

 If you have an exam or in-class test outside the January and May exam periods, please note the cut-off date for registering and providing evidence to Disability Services is three weeks before the date of the exam.